-Please note: pre-health sciences students do not participate in HSIP.
+- Pre-health sciences students do not participate in HSIP.

 Students enrolling in these UW health sciences programs that require clinical or practicum training to complete the degree should expect to receive notification from academic program staff of the HSIP requirements:

 - Nursing (ABSN/BSN/DNP/Certificate) – Seattle only

 - Rehab Medicine (DPT, MOT, P&O)

 - Social Work (BASW/MSW) – Seattle and Tacoma

 HSIP contracts with a vendor, CastleBranch, to track immunization and TB testing compliance.
 Each health sciences school or program sends instructions to accepted students for creating their CastleBranch account, including deadlines for meeting HSIP requirements.
 The tuition students pay quarterly includes an HSIP fee, which covers the cost of overall HSIP program administration.

 Once you enter a participating health sciences school or program, you will pay the HSIP fee to cover the cost of administering the Health Sciences Immunization Program.

 The amount of the fee is subject to change on a yearly basis and is attached to your tuition account for as long as you remain in your UW health sciences school or program.